LaunchCodeEducation/lchs/src/chapters/html/semantic-html.rst

 =============

 On the previous page, we used a ``<div></div>`` element in the *Try It* section to center two paragraphs on the screen.
-This is a very common technique.
+This is an example of a very common technique.
 To organize content on the page, we often split the page into separate sections.
 We can then fiddle with the size, color, alignment, etc. for the elements in each section without affecting the properties in other parts of the page.

 Here's an example of an HTML file that organizes a page into six sections: